danielbraithwt/Readings/README.md

-# Readings
+# Reading List
-A repo for keeping tracking of papers that I have read or want to read.
+A reposotory for keeping track of papers I have read and intend to read

+## Disentangled Representations

+- [ ] Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations - [arXiv](https://arxiv.org/abs/1811.12359)